Feeding the Hungry

 Supporting At-risk Youth

-Loaves and Fishes is a local non-profit organization providing long-term support for inner-city children needing individualized assistance in the development of academic and social skills.
-48 children in grades K-12 are enrolled in the programs housed in Milner Presbyterian Church on New Bern Avenue in Raleigh.
-Volunteers share God’s love by teaching and sharing their stories of faith during their afterschool program.
-This opportunity is for those of high school age and older, and you can volunteer one afternoon or many, as it suits your schedule (Mondays – Thursdays 3:30pm to 5:30)
+Loaves and Fishes is a local non-profit organization providing long-term support for low income children needing individualized assistance in the development of academic and social skills.
+Serving children in grades K-12, Loaves and Fishes currently supports 40 children and their families from facilities at Mount Peace Baptist Church on Martin Luther King, Jr. Blvd. in Raleigh.
+Volunteers share God’s love through tutoring, relating stories of faith, engaging in enhancement experiences, and building resilience through personal relationships.
+The out-of-school program operates primarily Monday through Thursday, 3:30 – 5:30 p.m., and is an opportunity for those of high school age and older.
+You can volunteer one afternoon or many, as it suits your schedule, with other opportunities for service also available.

 Feeding the Hungry